-Washington has expressed frustration in recent weeks over what it sees as efforts by Russia and China to stymie UN action.
+Washington has expressed frustration in recent weeks over what it sees as efforts by Russia and China to stymie UN action on Syria.

 The two nations, like the United States both permanent members of the Security Council, used a rare double veto in October to block a Western-backed resolution condemning Assad's regime.
 Brazil, India, Lebanon and South Africa abstained.

-The standoff intensified Tuesday when Russia slammed as "immoral" Western accusations it was blocking UN action condemning the crackdown.
+The standoff intensified Tuesday when Russia slammed as "immoral" Western accusations it was blocking UN action condemning Assad's regime's deadly crackdown.

-Washington on Tuesday urged Russia to back UN action, and denounced Security Council silence on Syria as "unconscionable."
+Washington on Tuesday urged Russia to back the Security Council action, and denounced council silence on the Syrian regime as "unconscionable."